 What is GDPR?

-The Government are introducing new legislation that affects the collection of personal data.
-This will mean that data protection law is changing on 25 May 2018 and your charity will need to be ready for this.
+On the 25th May 2018 the Government introduced new legislation that affected the collection of personal data.
 The General Data Protection Regulation, also known as (GDPR) applies to all organisations that collect people’s personal data for business reasons.
 For example, as a charity this will affect your membership and donation information.
 All organisations must ensure that they are compliant with this legislation or they can face financial penalties for data breeches in line with the Information Commissioner’s Office guidance.

 In the past, you may have taken mental cover from the requirements of the DPA, by saying to yourself that we are too small an organisation for the authorities to be worried about, or perhaps that we don’t really process any data, we just have an address book, an attendees list, a prayer list.